How to start (and build) an emergency fund

 When to use your emergency fund

-- Unexpected medical expenses: Emergency funds can cover medical bills, co-pays and deductibles not fully covered by insurance, especially for urgent care of necessary procedures.
+- Unexpected medical expenses: Emergency funds can cover medical bills, co-pays and deductibles not fully covered by insurance, especially for urgent care or necessary procedures.
 And if you’re a pet owner, don’t forget about unexpected trips to the vet and medication.

 - Major home repairs: Urgent home repairs, including fixing a broken furnace or roof leak, are valid reasons to dip into your emergency fund to prevent further damage or higher repair costs.

-- Family emergencies: Using emergency savings to cover expenses related to unexpected events such as a sudden funeral or urgent family-related travel.
+- Family emergencies: Using emergency savings to cover expenses related to unexpected events such as a funeral or urgent family-related travel.

-What you shouldn’t spend your emergency fund on
+When not to spend your emergency fund

 It’s tempting to dip into your emergency fund when unexpected expenses pop up, but not every unplanned cost qualifies as an emergency.
-Here are common expenses that shouldn’t be covered with emergency savings.
+Here are common expenses that shouldn’t be covered with emergency savings:

 - Impulse and non-essential purchases: Can’t-miss sales at your favorite retailer or items such as electronics, toys, clothing or home goods may feel urgent but are better off being paid with budgeted funds.

-- Vacations and leisure activities: Travel and entertainment should be saved for separately, not paid for with emergency funds.
+- Vacations and leisure activities: Travel and entertainment should be saved for separately, and not paid for with emergency funds.
 The same is true for upcoming events, such as a family member’s wedding.

 - Debt payments: While paying off debt is important, using emergency savings for credit card bills or personal loans could leave you vulnerable when true emergencies arise.